opendatacube/datacube-explorer/docs/development.rst

 Development
 ===========

-Information on the internals of Dataube Explorer and how to contribute to it's development.
+Information on the internals of Datacube Explorer and how to contribute to it's development.

 .. toctree::